ashik-devops/GeoInformatics-WS2022-23/README.md

 ### Periodic Data Scrapper:

 The periodic data scrapper is a Python script that extracts water level and discharge data at regular intervals.
 It uses BeautifulSoup for web scraping and stores the extracted data in a PostgreSQL table named "Waterlevel".
-This script is set up as a cron job to ensure regular updates and maintain the current status of the database using this shell script
+This script is set up as a cron job along with insertData script to ensure regular updates and maintain the current status of the database using this shell script

+                                          cd /Users/name/yourpath
+                                          while true; do
+                                           python periodicScrapper.py && python insertData.py
+                                           sleep 1000
+                                          done

 - Get HTML content and parse with BeautifulSoup